NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management.md

 ### macOS

-On macOS, Cloudflare Tunnel installs itself as a launch agent using `launchctl`.
+On macOS, Khulnasoft Tunnel installs itself as a launch agent using `launchctl`.
 By default, the agent will be called `com.cloudflare.cloudflared`.
 To configure your tunnel on macOS:

 1. Stop the `cloudflared` service.